 - Recording or filing fees

 - Attorney fees and costs related to the acquisition

 - Tax advisor fees related to the acquisition

 Non-Permissible Operating Expenses, Financing and Closing Costs:

-- Financing activities such as loan fees, loan points, appraisal fees, mortgage insurance premiums, lender's title insurance policy premiums, and other loan processing fees and costs
+- Financing or lender costs such as loan fees, loan points, appraisal fees, mortgage insurance premiums, lender's title insurance policy premiums, and other loan processing fees and costs

 - Prorated Property taxes